maxtoroq/maxtoroq.github.io/XCST/docs/installing.md

 [Xcst][1] package
 -----------------
 The Xcst package is the package that all other packages, directly or indirectly, depend on.
-It contains an API for executing pre-compiled XCST programs, as well as types that all XCST programs depend on.
+It contains an API for executing pre-compiled XCST programs, as well as types that all compiled XCST programs depend on.

 Uses: